Yeosu: Proto Three Kingdoms Period

 In the Yeosu region during the Proto Three Kingdoms Period period, there appears to have been Wonji-guk (爰池國), one of the Mahan confederations.
-However, in the late 4th century, as Baekje expanded its power, several small states located in the present-day Jeollanam-do region came under Baekje's influence.
+However, in the late 4th century, as Baekje expanded its power, several small states located in the present-day South Jeolla region came under Baekje's influence.
 Baekje did not immediately reorganize these small states into counties (郡縣) or dispatch local governors.
 Instead, Baekje recognized the authority of the chieftains of these small states and exercised indirect control through them by collecting tributes.
 It is believed that the Yeosu region was incorporated into Baekje under such circumstances.

 Three Kingdoms Period

 In the mid-5th century, Baekje's national power was significantly weakened due to Goguryeo's southward expansion.
-Additionally, as the Gaya Kingdom advanced into the lower regions of the Namyun and Seomjin rivers, the eastern part of Jeollanam-do was temporarily incorporated into Daegaya (Great Gaya).
+Additionally, as the Gaya Kingdom advanced into the lower regions of the Namyun and Seomjin rivers, the eastern part of South Jeolla was temporarily incorporated into Daegaya (Great Gaya).
 In 538, Baekje moved its capital to Sabi-seong and divided the entire country into five regions (五方) centered around the central, eastern, western, southern, and northern areas.
 In each region, Baekje established Bangseong (方城) and governed through these large and small fortresses, managing them as counties (郡) or prefectures (縣).
 In the southern region, now corresponding to Suncheon, Yeosu, and Gwangyang areas, Sapyeong-gun (歃平郡) was established.

 Within Sapyeong-gun, there were three counties: Wonzon (猿村), Maro (馬老), and Dolsan (突山).
 Wonzon-hyeon (猿村縣) covered the Yeosu Peninsula, while Dolsan-hyeon (突山縣) included Dolsan-do and nearby islands.
 From this time, the Yeosu region saw the first establishment of counties named Wonzon and Dolsan.

 Representative Baekje-era relics remaining in Yeosu include mountain fortresses such as Woram Mountain Fortress located in Dolsan Pyeongsari, Temi Mountain Fortress in Seonwon-dong, Jasan Mountain Fortress in Olim-dong, Gorak Mountain Fortress in Munsu-dong, and Jukpo-ri Bon Mountain Fortress in Dolsan.
 However, in 660, Baekje was defeated by Silla, and the Yeosu region was incorporated into Silla's territory.